Eat Pray Love: Plot

-Elizabeth "Liz" Gilbert has been married for 8 years, owns a house, and has a successful career.
-However, despite her seemingly stable life, she feels lost and confused, longing for something more meaningful.
-Liz decides to ask for a divorce from her husband, Stephen, which he struggles to accept.
-During this period, she has a brief affair with David, a young actor.
+Elizabeth "Liz" Gilbert has been married for eight years, owns a house, and has a successful career.
+Despite her seemingly stable life, she feels lost and confused, longing for something more meaningful.
+Liz asks her husband Stephen for a divorce, which he struggles to accept.
+She has a brief affair with David, a young actor.
 Newly divorced and facing uncertainty, Liz embarks on a transformative journey to Italy, India, and Bali, seeking self-discovery.

 During her travels, Liz discovers the joy of Italian cuisine, indulging in pasta and gelato for four months.
 She meets a new Swedish friend who introduces her to a private Italian tutor, and they share a Thanksgiving celebration before Liz heads to India.
 In India, Liz stays at an ashram where she delves into the power of prayer and is tasked with humbling chores like scrubbing floors.
 "Texas Richard" becomes both a challenge and a support system for her.
 As her time at the ashram comes to an end, Liz moves on to Bali, Indonesia.

 In Bali, Indonesia, Liz reunites with Ketut, a local healer, and takes on various tasks he assigns her.
 While cycling, she has a run-in with Felipe, a Brazilian, and seeks treatment for an injury from Wayan, a village healer.
 During her recovery, she meets Armenia, who encourages her to join in village festivities.
 There, Felipe apologizes for the accident, and they strike up a conversation.
 Despite Armenia's attempt to set her up with someone else, Liz finds herself drawn to Felipe.
 They spend time together, and Liz organizes a fundraiser for Wayan's house, raising over US$18,000.

 When Felipe proposes, Liz agrees, but as they spend time alone in a remote location, she becomes overwhelmed and breaks off the engagement.
 As she prepares to leave Bali, Liz seeks advice from Ketut, who urges her to embrace love without fear.
 Inspired, Liz rushes to Felipe and confesses her love for him, finally finding inner peace and the balance of true love unexpectedly.